fedeisas/laravel-mail-css-inliner/README.md

 ## How?
 Using a wonderful [CSS inliner package](https://github.com/tijsverkoyen/CssToInlineStyles) wrapped in a SwiftMailer plugin and served as a Service Provider it just works without any configuration.
+Since this is a SwiftMailer plugin, it will automatically inline your css when parsing an email template.
+You don't have to do anything!

 Turns style tag:
 ```html